panel-attack/panel-attack/readme_characters.md

 Draw over whatever icon/symbol the other mod used with the background color to clear them up.
 And now paste your own symbol on top for face and doubleface!
 How?
 You can find a lot of assets with transparent backgrounds online that fit this purpose.
-There are dedicated websites like https://www.spriters-resource.com that aggregate graphic assets of games you can use.
+There are various dedicated websites that aggregate graphic assets of games you can use.
 If you're not successful there, search the internet for the respective character/series/game/franchise you want with keywords like "png", "transparent background", "icon" and you should find something satisfying popping up.

 For the fillers, you can follow the same approach but often something more subtle or even leaving them with only with the background color works better than choosing another flashy icon.